-SkillMap structure: There are 3 levels of aggregated skills.
+Skills map structure: There are 3 levels of aggregated skills.
 The smallest element of the map is the skill that can only appear once in the structure.
 This way skills are easier to manage and highlight connections with skills from different categories.
-See examples and use cases of how to build a Skill map.
+See examples and use cases of how to build a Skills map.

-- Group level: A group of skills that are related or very similar to each other.
+- Skill group level: A group of skills that are related or very similar to each other.

-- Domain level: Groups that are related to each other.
+- Skill subarea level: Subareas containing skill groups that are related to each other.

-Active skills: Skills that are visible at the default view of the map, which are configurable.
-The remaining skills are hidden and called Inactive.
+Active skills: Skills that are visible at the default view of the map, which is configurable.
+The remaining skills are hidden and are called Inactive.

 A logical set of skills.
-Multiple skill sets define a job position and enable easy skill management across the company and positions.
-See best practices
+One or multiple skillsets define a job position and enable easy skill management across the company and positions.

 A structured hierarchy of users within a company.
 Each user may be in multiple teams at once.

 In the user's profile, you can access position, contact information, assigned teams, and an aggregate of skills with current scores.
 It also contains skill assessment requests and scores of TalentScore tests.

 A TalentBoost user can keep track of skill changes that are added to the user profile.
 They can explore potential growth opportunities through the skill map as well as career, and learning materials.

 Manager: manages the company view of skills, evaluates employees, and sends skill assessments.
 See more